Furbutt’s Backyard 24 Hour

 The Course

-The terrain starts on a flat, open grassy field for 0.7 miles and then transitions to a mix of dirt and crushed gravel bridle trails that are mostly flat, with some gentle ups and downs on the remainder of the course.
+The course starts on a flat, open grassy field for 0.7 miles and then the terrain transitions to a mix of dirt and crushed gravel bridle trails that are mostly flat, with some gentle ups and downs on the remainder of the course.
 The total elevation gain per loop is 300-350 feet.

 A 2 minute Furbutt Backyard Tour, courtesy of Tudor Novac (2024 event).

-Videos of runners during the first yard at the turn off the Thompson Creek Loop trail on to the Wood Thrush Loop trail and making their way back to the finish on the Mustang Trail.
+Videos of runners during the first yard during the 2024 race at the turn off the Thompson Creek Loop trail on to the Wood Thrush Loop trail and making their way back to the finish on the Mustang Trail.
 Videos courtesy of Ryan Jackson.

 Furbutt After Dark